-Some situations require more specialized support beyond your role, such as situations involving child survivors, mandatory reporting3, imminent danger of a survivor, or where the survivor may be of harm to themselves or to others.
+Some situations require more specialized support beyond your role, such as situations involving children, mandatory reporting3, imminent danger of a survivor/victim, or where the survivor/victim may be of harm to themselves or to others.
 There may be other focal points with the capacity to better support in this scenario.
-Refer to your Information Sheet (pages 14 to 16).
+Refer to your Information Sheet (pages 13 to 15).